-Trolling and cybersecurity are the biggest problems caused by social media.
-The protection of a screen means that people use social media as a way of abusing others or exploiting them for financial gain.
+The protection of a screen means that some people use social media as a way of abusing others or exploiting them for financial gain.
 This is when the privacy settings come into their own so you can control who can see you, increasing your online security.

 Despite these dangers and problems with social media, the positive impact it has cannot be ignored.
 And if used correctly, you can maintain friendships, share your feelings and memories, and create an online life to look back on in the future.

 How to stay safe on social media

 Here are 10 ways to keep yourself safe whilst using social media networks: